isomerpages/moe-commonwealthsec/_confident-learner/Sexuality Education.md

       <p>

-eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme. <br>

 Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions. <br>

-### At Commonwealth Secondary School, the eTeens programme will be implemented as follows in 2022:
+### At Commonwealth Secondary School, the eTeens programme will be implemented as follows in 2022: <br>

 The eTeens programme comprises an assembly talk and a classroom-based lesson: